aseedb/CryoVesNet-Manuscript/manuscript.md

 Two datasets of different origin were used as input and test subjects for the automatic segmentation pipeline, respectively.
 They consisted in rat synaptosomes primary neuron cultures derived from mice.
-The preparation procedure of the samples from which the datasets were obtained as well as the biological analysis of these datasets was previously reported  [@doi:10.1101/2022.03.07.483217].
+The preparation procedure of the samples from which the datasets were obtained as well as the biological analysis of these datasets was previously reported.  [@doi:10.1101/2022.03.07.483217].

+Synaptosome preparation

+Preparation of astrocytic and neuronal culture

+Plunge freezing and spray mixing (Vitrification)

+Cryo-electron microscopy (Cryo-ET)

+Tomogram reconstruction

+Ground truth annotation for organelles, cytoplasm, and membranes

+Ground truth vesicles annotation

+CNN Preproscessing

+Biniarization of probability masks

+Post Processing on Biniraized map (adaptive threeshold, radial profile, outlier removal)

+Evaluation metrics

+Computational setup

 ### Manual segmentation and automatic interboundary segment detection